ybyzek/kafka-github-actions/README.md

 ## Overview

-This demo uses GitHub Actions for developing and valiating Apache Kafka client application, focusing on a Python producer and consumer using Kafka Python Client.
+This demo uses GitHub Actions for developing and valiating Apache Kafka client application, focusing on a Python producer and consumer using Kafka Python Client, plus examples for testing [schema](schemas/) compatibility using both Python and Java.

-The code defines a GitHub Actions workflow called [python-kafka-app](.github/workflows/python-kafka-app.yml) with jobs to demonstrate a few capabilities:
+The code defines an GitHub Actions workflow [python-kafka-app](.github/workflows/python-kafka-app.yml) with jobs to demonstrate a few capabilities:

 - `build`: Build a Docker image for the [Kafka Python client application](src/)
 - `unit`: Unit test the app with [rdkafka mock](https://github.com/edenhill/librdkafka/blob/master/src/rdkafka_mock.h)